slds-lmu/lecture_sl/slides/README.md

 ## Slides folder

 **This is still WIP** but aims to explain the most important components and workflows.
+Also consider https://github.com/slds-lmu/lecture_service

 ## General structure